 Woodstock.
 The huge rock concert event of the 1960s has come to symbolize peace, music, and the collective reaction of a young generation to an unpopular Vietnam war.
-Forty years ago from August 15 - 18, nearly a half million music lovers descended upon the sloping fields of Max Yasgur's farm.
+Fifty years ago from August 15 - 18, nearly a half million music lovers descended upon the sloping fields of Max Yasgur's farm.
 Originally, a crowd of 200,000 was expected thus outstripping food and water supplies and creating unsanitary conditions.
 Traffic jams purportedly closed down the New York State Thruway and roads leading into the concert venue were littered with abandoned cars.
 The gates were torn down and Woodstock became a free concert to the hordes.
 Two deaths and two births were recorded along with a number of drug overdoses and other injuries.
 Rain, wind, and mud contributed to the chaos and sometimes the sound system badly shocked the performers.

 The good news is that it WAS an event of peace and music.
 Generally concert goers were polite to one another and enjoyed the sounds of 32 musicians with the top groups of the day, some of whom are still performing.
 One person in attendance reported "there was a feeling of immediate friendship, and the sense of a group mind at work."

 At 5:07 pm of the first day, a reluctant Richie Havens was coaxed onto the stage and thus began the incredible Woodstock story.
 What does a chart for this time tell us?